 Soupremes (Nov. – March)

-Teams of chefs prepare meals to be served at the Central Night Shelter (located in Central Presbyterian Church in downtown Atlanta, across from Immaculate Conception Church).
-Teams cook on a rotating schedule.
-Meals are prepared in the Marist Hall Kitchen each Monday of the Month and delivered by the St Vincent de Paul drivers or the youth group.
+Teams of chefs prepare meals to be served at the Central Night Shelter Teams cook on a rotating schedule.
+Meals are prepared in the Marist Hall Kitchen each Monday of the Month and delivered the next day by the Night Shelter Drivers Ministry.

 St. Vincent de Paul Society